Mobility-Mapper/about-website/README.md

 ## Deployment

 * This website was developed using [Visual Studio Code](https://code.visualstudio.com/), which was then committed and pushed to GitHub using the terminal.

-### GitHub Pages
+It was deployed from the Github repository to GitHub Pages.

 [Back to top ⇧](#mobility-mapper)

 ## Credits